Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-where $L_{\rm ct}$ is a length scale introduced by a counterterm on null surfaces in the gravitational action, see the discussion below Eq.~\eqref{eq:CV20}, and $S_{\rm EE}$ the entanglement entropy of the segment.
-These results present an appealing feature.
-The constant term points towards a topological structure analogous to the CV computation \eqref{eq:subregion_CV_BTZ}.
-However, an analysis of CA and CV2.0 conjectures in the case of multiple segments in the BTZ background reveals an intricate dependence on the entanglement entropy (see Eqs.~(4.23)--(4.24) of \cite{Auzzi:2019vyh}), which breaks the structure in Eqs.~\eqref{eq:subregion_CA}--\eqref{eq:subregion_CV20} \cite{Auzzi:2019vyh,Camargo:2020yfv}.
-Moreover, the simple relation between complexity and entanglement entropy cannot hold in dynamical situations, since we argued at the beginning of Sec.~\ref{sec:holography} that they evolve differently.
+where $L_{\rm ct}$ is a length scale introduced by a counterterm on null surfaces in the gravitational action, see the discussion below Eq.~\eqref{eq:CV20}, and $S_{\rm EE}$ is the entanglement entropy of the segment.
+These results present an appealing feature in that the complexity contains a piece proportional to the entanglement entropy plus an additional constant which could naively depend on the topology as in the CV conjecture results \eqref{eq:subregion_CV_BTZ}.
+However, an analysis of CA and CV2.0 conjectures in the case of multiple segments in the BTZ background reveals an intricate dependence on the subregion sizes and temperature (see Eqs.~(4.23)--(4.24) of \cite{Auzzi:2019vyh}), which does not follow the same pattern for the dependence of complexity on the entanglement entropies as the one in Eqs.~\eqref{eq:subregion_CA}--\eqref{eq:subregion_CV20} \cite{Auzzi:2019vyh,Camargo:2020yfv}.
+Moreover, we do not expect a simple linear relation between complexity and entanglement entropy in dynamical situations, since, as we argued at the beginning of Sec.~\ref{sec:holography} the two quantities evolve very differently with time.